 How to Store

-Store leftovers in an airtight container in the fridge for up to 5 days.
+Store leftover quinoa fried rice in an airtight container in the fridge for up to 5 days.
 Heat briefly before serving.
 It stores really nicely and heats up in 30-90 seconds, depending on the volume you’re warming at once.

 Best Tips for Success